tonethar/IGME-330-Fall-2019/weekly/week-06A-notes.md

 ```

 - even with the wide availability of ES6 modules, there are still use cases for the IIFE
-- let's go ahead and demo this technique on one of the AV homeworks
+- let's go ahead and demo this technique (if we have not previously done so) on one of the AV homeworks

 <hr>